MoyinoluwaA/WorkFlow-App/README.md

 		- Update the task definition file with the newly pushed docker image id.
 		- Deploy the task definition to ECS using specified ECS Cluster and Service.

+**Note:**
-**Note:** After Deployment, update the Authorized JavaScript origins and Authorized redirect URIs to include the deployed url in the project OAuth 2.0 Client IDs configuration (Google and Github).
+- After Deployment, update the Authorized JavaScript origins and Authorized redirect URIs to include the deployed url in the project OAuth 2.0 Client IDs configuration (Google and Github).
+- Access the deployed application using the Load balancer url.